saravana1900/ansible-jenkins/README.md

 jenkins_master ansible_host=10.0.1.10
 ```

-### Run the playbook to install Jenkins in th target server
+### Run the playbook to install Jenkins in the target server
 ```
 ansible-playbook -i jenkins-hosts jenkins.yml
 ```